Show Menu

 Net Reports

 Net Control Stations should send net reports to the Net Manager within a few days following the net and prior to the 4th day of any following month.
-Net reports can be sent as formal written traffic via the Tar Heel Emergency Net, as formal written traffic on any NTS net, or via email to Mark Cantrell, KD4IMA kd4ima@arrl.net.
+A new form is being created.

 ITU Phonetic Alphabet